ELPatitoLoco/ScriptedEvents-Wiki-Clone/Flags.md

 The `!-- DISABLE` flag disables the script entirely.
 Scripts with this flag can be read via the "script read" command, but they cannot be executed by any command or by configs.

 ## Debug
 The `!-- DEBUG` flag enables debug logs for the script it is defined in.
-Note: In order for this flag to do anything, the plugin's "debug" config (in your {port}-config.yml file) must be set to `true`!

 ## Help Reponse
 The `!-- HELPRESPONSE` flag is added automatically to files generated via the `HELP <INPUT> FILE` action.
 This flag makes a file completely undetectable by the plugin.